BrandTruong/BrandTruong/README.md

 <!---
-This is my profile readme!
-Feel free to use it as a template or as a guide.
+Thanks for checking out my readme!
+Feel free to use it as a template or as a guide if you liked my design.
 --->

 ![Hello by me](https://raw.githubusercontent.com/BrandTruong/brandtruong.github.io/master/images/Frame%202lowres.png)